edwardwawrzynek/scp/README.md

 # Small C Processor (scp)
-A small, 16 bit processor design.
+A small, 16 bit processor design to learn about computers.

 SCP consists of: